keystonejs/keystone/docs/content/docs/guides/database-migration.md

 })
 ```

 Keystone creates this file when it doesn't exist, but doesn't update or read an existing file.
-Keystone uses it's own `config.db.prismaSchemaPath` to define where the Prisma schema is written.
+Keystone uses its own `config.db.prismaSchemaPath` to define where the Prisma schema is written.

 When your provider requires a shadow database, configure it according to the [Prisma shadow database documentation](https://www.prisma.io/docs/orm/prisma-migrate/understanding-prisma-migrate/shadow-database).